 Great food is another selling point.
 The rich history of the neighborhood has inspired an eclectic collection of restaurants.
 If you travel along Irving Park Road you will find some of the Casual coffee shops mentioned above, traditional steak houses, and American restaurants.
-One of the most popular restaurants for Burgers & Beer got its start in Porto, BRGRBELLY.
+One of the most popular restaurants for Burgers & Beer got its start in Portage Park, BRGRBELLY.

 There are ample locations for buffets if you have a big appetite, like Jolly Inn Restaurant.
-If you are in the mood for tacos you can find several Mexican restaurants such as El Asadero Colombiano or Taco Feliz (Happy Taco).
+If you are in the mood for tacos you can find several Latin American restaurants such as El Asadero Colombiano or Taco Feliz (Happy Taco).
 For Italian cuisine, consider Legno.
 But the options don’t stop there.
-You can find many a Polish restaurants too.
+You can find many Polish restaurants too.

 Types of Real Estate for Sale in Portage Park, Chicago

 Most of the real estate buyers can find is comprised of two flats or bungalow houses.
 The Bungalows typically have small backyards, front yards, and a small Garage in the back.

 There are attached housing options in some neighborhoods that include Courtyards as well as apartment buildings and Vintage Condominiums.